 How will researchers determine if the COVID-19 vaccines work in children?

-Tens of thousands of adults were randomly assigned to receive a COVID vaccine or placebo to determine if the vaccines protected against COVID-19 infection and illness.
+National institutes did a study on tens of thousands of adults randomly assigned to receive a COVID vaccine or placebo.
+This was to help determine if the vaccines protected against COVID-19 infection and illness.

-The studies involving kids will look at fewer participants but will identify the same metrics: how many kids who received a vaccine were infected with COVID if they were infected, how sick did they get, and may look at measuring viral levels and antibody levels in the blood.
+The studies involving kids will look at fewer participants but will identify the same metrics: how many kids who received a vaccine were infected with COVID if they were infected, how sick they got, and may look at measuring viral levels and antibody levels in the blood.